 Q. Should such shared parentage arrangements be shared physical custody or shared legal custody or some other derivative thereof?

 Ans.
 Both the norms in certain conditions can be detrimental for the kid.
 Hence a well thought out decision by a competent court is best for the well being of the child.

 Q. Should and how can the “best interest of the child”/”welfare of the child” standard be balanced against other factors (i.e. the wishes of the parents, other children, the wishes of the child)?

 Ans.
-Welfare of anybody is very relative decision.
+The welfare of anybody is a very relative decision.
 Both parents can think of different levels of welfare for the child and both can be best for him.
-However, a court (competent third party mediator) can think of another path as the best.
+However, a court (competent third-party mediator) can think of another path as the best.
 Since the perspective of the person can change situations.
-Wishes of the child can be considered if one is at least 16 years (or any age pre-decided) of age, otherwise a child is not informed enough to decide for one’s well-being.
+Wishes of the child can be considered if one is at least 16 years (or any age pre-decided) of age, otherwise, a child is not informed enough to decide for one’s well-being.